vtortola/NLog.Contrib.Targets.LogEntries/README.md

 # NLog.Contrib.Targets.LogEntries

+Simple LogEntries NLog target that works properly on Linux.

+ - Uses SSL.
+ - Multiplexes multiple targets (even with different tokens) into the same connection.
+ - It is asynchronous.
-Simple LogEntries NLog target that works on Linux.
-Uses SSL, multiplexes multiple targets (even with different tokens) into the same connection, is asynchronous and the token can be set in an environment variable as well.
+ - The token can be set in an environment variable as well.
+ - The UTF8 conversion is done using a static array and not creating arrays dynamically.
+ - It does not do additional string concatenations to format the data in the expected protocol format.

-The [official NLog target from Rapid7](https://github.com/rapid7/le_dotnet) uses an API that is not supported in Linux [(`IOControl`)](https://msdn.microsoft.com/en-us/library/system.net.sockets.socket.iocontrol(v=vs.110).aspx).
+ - The [official NLog target from Rapid7](https://github.com/rapid7/le_dotnet) uses an API that is not supported in Linux [(`IOControl`)](https://msdn.microsoft.com/en-us/library/system.net.sockets.socket.iocontrol(v=vs.110).aspx).
+Since the `KeepAlive` is not configured to a shorter interval, in some cloud environments the connections gets half-open after [some minutes of inactivity](//github.com/rapid7/le_dotnet/blob/master/src/LogentriesCore/LeClient.cs#L96).
+This component assumes that if the connection has been idle for more than 30 seconds, the connection is dead and a new one is created.
+Since all the targets in the application are multiplexed through the same connection, this situation may never happen in production.

 ## Installation
 It is available in Nuget: [NLog.Contrib.Targets.LogEntries](https://www.nuget.org/packages/NLog.Contrib.Targets.LogEntries/)